flatironinstitute/kbucket/README.md

 Indexed 7 files.
 ```

+Note that the files of the share are now browseable/downloadable via a web interface as indicated in the output from kbucket.

 Let's go through what all this means, and what has actually happened.

 I am now hosting a new kbucket share (kb-share), which allows other researchers to access the files within this shared directory provided that they know the ID of the share (in this case `cf59975225e0`) or the SHA-1 hashes of those files (or the corresponding .prv files).
 Here are some details on the configuration options: